datakind/datakit-smallholder-farmers-fall-2025/Challenge 5_ Financial Inclusion/Precious Enahoro/README.md

 # Beyond Farming - Financial Inclusion and Livelihood Analysis

 ## Overview
-This project explores how smallholder farmers discuss financial topics such as market prices, credit access, savings, and other non-farming livelihood concerns, to better understand their economic realities, challenges and opportunities for inclusion through financial tools, information to manage risk and investments in productivity.
+This project explores how smallholder farmers discuss financial topics such as market prices, credit access, savings, and other non-farming livelihood concerns to better understand their economic realities, challenges, and opportunities for inclusion through financial tools, risk management information, and investments in productivity.
 This analysis would inform Producer Direct's support for farmer entrepreneurship, market access, and rural financial systems.

 ## Research Questions
 - Question 1: What share of farmer questions relate to financial topics?
+- Question 2: How do financial questions vary across seasons?
-- Question 2: How do financial questions vary across seasons and regions?
+- Question 3: How do financial questions vary across regions?
-- Question 3: How do farmers express financial challenges and opportunities?
+- Question 4: How do farmers express financial challenges and opportunities?

 ## Key Findings